YangXu-0/mail-delivery-bot/README.md

 The goal for this project was to program a simple turtle bot to:
 1. Follow a line on the ground.
-1. Use computer vision to determine where the line is or what colour square the robot is on.
+1. Process camera data to determine where the line is or what colour square the robot is on.
 1. Perform SLAM to determine if the robot is on the right square (and deliver the package if so).